 This is why I believe the basic strokes are so important when starting with brush calligraphy.
 Because of this, I created a free set of worksheets that I compiled in a FREE Printable Workbook just for you.

-All you have to do to get it is to subscribe to the newsletter below, and the worksheets will be automatically delivered to your inbox. (ps.
+All you have to do to get it is to subscribe to the newsletter above, and the worksheets will be automatically delivered to your inbox.
+(PS.
 If you are already a subscriber, you can also access these worksheets inside the Letter Vault.

 USING THE BASIC STROKES